MahmoudELsaey/MahmoudElsaey/README.md

 # Hi there, I'm Mahmoud Elsaey! 👋
-## "Elsaey" in Arabic means "The Seeker", and this account is just a proof!
+## My last name means "The Seeker" in Arabic, and this account is just a proof!

 ## 🚀 About Me